Taryn Torres

 Taryn Layne Torres (born April 23, 1999) is an American professional soccer player who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Virginia Cavaliers and was selected by Gotham in the 2021 NWSL Draft.
-She represented the United States at the youth international level.
+She has represented the United States at the youth international level.

-Early life and college career
+Early life

 Torres grew up in Frisco, Texas, one of two daughters born to Eric and Misty Torres.
 Her father played college baseball at New Mexico, and her sister, Hollyn, played college soccer at Harvard and South Carolina.
 She played multiple sports growing up before electing to focus on soccer.
 She played club soccer for FC Dallas in the ECNL and the amateur WPSL.
 She attended Centennial High School, where she lettered in high school volleyball and four years of soccer.
 She was named an NSCAA All-American as a senior in 2016.

-Virginia Cavaliers
+College career

 Torres played five years as a starting midfielder for the Virginia Cavaliers.
 She led the team in scoring with eight goals as a freshman in the 2017 season, being named to the Atlantic Coast Conference all-freshman team and All-ACC third team.
 She scored two goals and provided a team-high six assists as a sophomore in 2018.
 She started every game for the Cavaliers as a junior in 2019, being named second-team All-ACC, and helped reach the final of the ACC tournament and earn a number-one seed in the NCAA championship.

 After sitting out most of the fall season due to injury in 2020, Torres was drafted by Sky Blue FC (soon to become NJ/NY Gotham FC) but decided to stay at Virginia, not wanting to her injury-shortened year to be her last.
 She provided two assists during the NCAA tournament that was pushed to the spring, helping Virginia reach the national semifinals.
 They lost there to eventual champions Florida State in a penalty shootout, with Torres's kick one of two shots saved by the keeper.
 She was named third-team All-ACC in her graduate season in 2021, helping Virginia win the ACC regular-season title.
 They lost to Florida State in the conference tournament final and were upset by BYU in the third round of the NCAA tournament.